tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Kilt of Wild Magic

+Quick Action

+_Recharge 11+:_ Talismans and fetishes of ancient magic hang from this kilt.
+Sometimes, when the chaotic forces align, the wearer can channel cosmic energy to fuel works of great spellcasting.
+Of course, there’s also a chance that those chaotic forces can rip the wearer’s soul to shreds.
+When you cast a spell or use an item, you may activate the kilt and roll a d6.
+If the result is less than the escalation die, then the recharge roll for that power drops by 5 (so, an item that’s recharge 11+ becomes recharge 6+).
+Daily spells affected by this item become recharge 16+.

+If you roll equal to or higher than the escalation die, then you take damage equal to your level multiplied by the value of the escalation die.

+**Quirk:** Reads meaning into patterns, like the flight of birds across the evening sky or the ripples in a windtossed lake.

+---

 #### Last Word

 When you heal using your last remaining recovery, you heal 30 additional hit points (champion 75 hp; epic: 200 hp).